Subsystem many-hypercube codes: High-rate concatenated codes with low-weight syndrome measurements: Decoders

 \section{Decoders}

-In the following, we evaluate the performance of the subsystem $D_{4^r}$ codes up to $r=4$ assuming bitflip errors.
+In the following, we focus on the subsystem $D_{4^r}$ codes and evaluate their performance up to $r=4$ assuming bitflip errors.
 The other errors such as measurement errors or circuit-level noise are not considered and left for future work.
 We used Stim \cite{gidney2021stim} to simulate the syndrome outcome.

-Our codes have a large number of gauge qubits at higher levels, that is, less information for decoding.
-This makes some elaborate decoders infeasible at least within reasonable calculation time.
-For this reason, we develop a NN decoder to empirically learn the decoding up to level 4.
+Our codes have a large number of gauge qubits, the number of which grows exponentially with respect to the concatenation level.
+Compared with the original $D_{4^r}$ codes, the number of the stabilizer generators decreases by that of the gauge qubits, that is, less information are available for decoding.
+In addition, the number of error degeneracy is $2^\text{\# of the gauge qubits}$ as large as the $D_{4^r}$ codes since any two errors that are equivalent modulo gauge-qubit operators are regarded as the same error.
+This makes optimal or nearly optimal decoders, which enumerate the all error degeneracy, infeasible at least within reasonable calculation time.
+For this reason, we build a NN decoder to empirically learn the decoding up to level 4.
 In addition, we use the block MAP decoder, which is optimal, up to level 3.

 For comparison, we evaluate the logical error rate using the BP-OSD \cite{Panteleev2021degeneratequantum}, which is the standard for the qLDPC codes.
 We used BP-OSD package \cite{PhysRevResearch.2.043423,Roffe_LDPC_Python_tools_2022} with iteration 200 and OSD order 2.